William Kimber

-It was at these London lessions that Sharp and Kimber met once again; subsequently Kimber acted as Sharp's informant on the Headington Quarry Morris tradition, and as his assistant at lectures.
+It was at these London lessons that Sharp and Kimber met once again; subsequently Kimber acted as Sharp's informant on the Headington Quarry Morris tradition, and as his assistant at lectures.
 Sharp would lecture while Kimber demonstrated the dances and played the concertina.
 Kimber's fame grew, and he danced at the Royal Albert Hall, the Mansion House, and in front of King Edward VII and Queen Alexandra at Chelsea Hospital.
 Kimber's version of the folk tune Country Gardens was noted by Cecil Sharp.

-Kimber's Anglo concertina playing — making use of the left-hand to add simple but effective chordal and rhythmic accompaniments — showed great vitality and lightness of touch.
-The recordings made of Kimber, many of which are now available on CD, are among the very few recordings that exist of English traditional concertina players, and have been very influential on later twentieth century exponents of the instrument.
+Kimber's Anglo concertina playing made use of the left-hand to add simple chordal and rhythmic accompaniments.
+The recordings made of Kimber are among the very few recordings that exist of English traditional concertina players.

 In 1894, Kimber married Florence Cripps, and they had eight children.
 "Merry" Kimber built a house for himself in St Anne's Road, Headington Quarry in 1911, which he named "Merryville".
 His wife died in 1917, and in 1920 he married Bessie Clark.
 He started morris teams in Headington Quarry in 1911, 1921, and 1948.

 In 1922, Kimber was presented with the gold medal of the English Folk Dance Society at the music festival held in the gardens of New College, Oxford, with the professor of music, Sir Hugh Allen, presiding in a smock and a garlanded top hat.
 From 1946, Kimber taught Morris dancing to boys at Headington Secondary School.